Nude Running: All The Answers You’re Looking For

 I just spit out my coffee when one man commented, “I wasn’t blessed with having to worry about the bounce.”
 What an honest answer, one I found refreshing.
 I suppose that is the point, isn’t it?
 Honesty.
 And that our body is what it is.

 “Our ancestors ran naked,” another man said.
 “They figured it out.”
 I had not considered that.

 What About the Chafe?

 Only one person stated that chafe is not an issue.
-The consensus agreed that Body Glide, and other lubricants, are your friend – especially when running nude.
+However, the consensus agreed that Body Glide, and other lubricants, are your friend – especially when running nude.

 Many runners tout the importance of using anti-chafe creams or lotions, even when clothed, to prevent problems.
-Others don’t find it necessary.
+However, others don’t find it necessary.

 The Practice Run

 One runner friend said he wondered about nude running and tried it out on his treadmill at home, as he has been hemming and hawing about joining in.
 After hearing that, I asked a few participants if they had done practice runs before a race.
 Half said yes, half said they had decided to just “wing it” on race day.